amirtutunchi/MarlySpoon/README.md

 ## Unit-Tests
 As you can see I tried to write some unit tests but unfortunately test coverage is not high.
 I try my best in approximately four hours and I continue writing more tests in a different branch in order to go the extra mile.

+## CI/CD
+For CI as you can see i used github action to build and run tests when ever anything commit on main branch

 ## Conclusion
 Thank you so much for reviewing my code.
 I really appreciated any suggestion you have regarding code and implementation and overall it was a fun journey 🤝  I never had a chance to work with Graphql before and write a query for it.
 So when I executed the first query correctly I was so happy and excited about the result and the power it has.
 ## License